pHellr/mgm-engine/README.md

-# fork
+# mgm-engine fork

+Includes a variety of implementations of the Russian MGM AEAD scheme for OpenSSL, performance optimised for CLMUL and AES-NI intrinsics as well as some adaptions to the hashing function, including NMH and 2BO
-Includes adapted versions of the MGM AEAD scheme with AES block cipher, CLMUL intrinsics and NMH/2BO hash functions Includes many different versions of algorithms for investigation of performance impact for bachelors thesis
+Includes many different versions of algorithms for investigation of performance impact for bachelors thesis

 You are advised to clone gost-engine and cherry-pick desired changes